e-goto/Books/technical_books.md

 Technical as in related to Software Development, Software Engineering.
 Can also be about managing software projects.

 In Progress
-- Understanding Distributed Systems (Vitillo) (Finished Reading, but notes not complete...)
 - A Philosophy of Software Design (Ousterhout)
 - Database Design for Mere Mortals: 25th Anniversary Edition (Hernandez)